-1. Considering BOI promotion for your business in Thailand.
+1. Considering BOI promotion for your business in Thailand

 You want to know if your intended Thailand business can get the promotional privileges from BOI (Thailand Board of Investment).
 The BOI offers two kinds of incentives to promoted projects/activities, regardless of location: tax incentives (including exemption or reduction of import duties on machinery and raw materials, and corporate income tax exemptions) and non-tax incentives (including permission to bring in foreign workers, own land and take or remit foreign currency abroad.)
 Moreover, it offers tax and duty privileges based on the location of your Thailand business in the three Investment Promotion Zones throughout Thailand.
-Check if your business activities are on the list of promoted activities and if your business should be established in the investment promotion zones on our Thailand BOI promotion page.
+Check if your business activities are on the list of promoted events and if your business should be established in the investment promotion zones on our Thailand BOI promotion page.

 Some businesses want a BOI promotion even though they will not get the tax privileges at all.
 This is because some promoted activities can get the nontax privilege of being able to bring foreign employees into Thailand, thus allowing their Thailand company to sponsor more work permits than without BOI.
 Usually, for most businesses, the number of work permits a Thailand company can sponsor is limited by the number of its Thai employees (4 Thai employees for each work permit) and the amount of registered capital (THB 2 million or in some cases THB 3 million for each work permit.)